 Misdialed Toll-Free Numbers: Phone Scam Overview

-Sometimes referred to as fat-finger dialing scams, misdialed toll-free numbers can lead to stolen money and other forms of fraud.
-It's quite easy to accidentally call the wrong phone number, perhaps you entered it incorrectly into your phone or misread it from a web page or packaging.
-Typically, you'll realize quite quickly if you've dialed a wrong number, however this may not always be the case with toll-free numbers.
-This is because phone scammers don't want you to realize.
+Sometimes referred to as fat-finger dialing scams, misdialed toll-free numbers can lead to stolen money and other fraud.
+It's relatively easy to call the wrong phone number; perhaps you entered it incorrectly into your phone or misread it from a web page or packaging.
+Typically, you'll realize quite quickly if you've dialed a wrong number; however, this may not always be the case with toll-free numbers.

-Criminals will purchase toll-free numbers that are quite similar to those of credit card companies, banks, phone carriers, and other customer service lines, in order to trick you into giving up personal information.
+Criminals purchase toll-free numbers similar to those of credit card companies, banks, phone carriers, and other customer service lines to trick you into giving up personal information.

 How Does the Misdialed Toll-Free Numbers Phone Scam Work?

-Anyone can purchase a toll-free number for their business use, knowing this scammers will often times purchase toll-free numbers that are a digit or two off from a trusted toll-free number.
+Anyone can purchase a toll-free number in a number of different ways for their business use, so scammers often buy toll-free numbers that are a digit or two off from a trusted toll-free number.

-Oftentimes, when massive recalls are issued by a company and customers are given a toll-free number to call, criminals will immediately purchase similar toll-free numbers.
+A company may publish a toll-free number designated for customers to call about a product recall.
+The new toll-free number allows scammers to purchase a similar toll-free number.
 Anyone who misdials the toll-free number will give up their information without a second thought to the phone scammer, simply because they think that the person they are calling is a legitimate company representative.

-Once a victim has misdialed a toll-free number and is on the line with the fraudster they will be asked for identifying information, this could include anything from personal information such as name, address, Social Security number, to financial information like banking account and credit card number.
+Once a victim has misdialed a toll-free number and is on the line, the fraudster asks for identifying information.
+The information could include anything, from personal information such as name, address, Social Security number, or financial information like a bank account, debit card, or credit card number.
 The scammer will then use your information to steal your identity.

 The most important thing you need to do when trying to avoid this type of scam is to check and recheck the number before dialing it.
-Neglecting to verify the toll-free number you are calling is correct could lead to you becoming a victim of this scam.
-If you unsure if you've dialed the wrong number pay attention to the type of information the representative is requesting.
-If the information they are asking for seems unnecessary, hang up, recheck the number, and dial again.
+If you neglect to verify the toll-free number you are calling, it could make you a victim of this scam.
+If you may have dialed the wrong number, pay attention to the type of information requested.
+If the information seems unnecessary or sensitive, hang up, recheck the number, and dial again.